All Episodes

 It is a thrill and an honor to be with you here on the Excellence in Broadcasting Network each and every day.

-Screwed up in the first hour, screwed up just now.
+Screwed up in the first hour.

-You just screwed up, and you're putting a sign up to remind me to do something.
+You just screwed up and you're putting a sign up to remind me to do something?

 Insolence.